Rwanda cannot stop migrants leaving and attempting fresh journeys to UK

 “We will work with our partners in the UK government to make sure this partnership benefits the migrants and we are able to give them a home here and help them take care of themselves, and also use the partnership to advance our development programme for the benefit of Rwandans and anyone else who comes to live here with us.”

-Officials said Rwanda had already received the £120m up-front payment from the UK, but would not disclose the individual costs that will be charged for each migrant received.
+Officials said Rwanda had already received the £120m upfront payment from the UK, but would not disclose the individual costs that will be charged for each migrant received.

 The British government previously refused freedom of information requests by The Independent asking for information on future payments.